Paycheck Calculator

 Mandated by the Federal Insurance Contributions Act (FICA), payroll taxes are split between employee and employer.
 A w2 calculator will show standard withholdings:

-• Social Security: Deducted at a rate of 6.2% of your gross wages, up to the 2026 wage base cap of $176,100.
+• Social Security: Deducted at a rate of 6.2% of your gross wages, up to the 2026 wage base cap of $184,500 (confirmed by the SSA and IRS Publication 15).
 Any income earned above this amount is not taxed for Social Security.

 • Medicare: Deducted at a rate of 1.45% of your gross wages, with no wage limit.